shariq1989/cookbook/content/recipe/Bhuna_Gosht.md

 #### DIRECTIONS

-1. To begin, wash goat and add it to an Instant Pot or pressure cooker with 1 cup water and 1 tsp of salt.
+1. To begin, wash the goat and add it to an Instant Pot or pressure cooker with 1 cup water and 1 tsp of salt.
 Cook on high pressure for 40 minutes with a quick release (This cook time is for high-elevation.
 You can reduce cooking time for lower elevation).
 2. Gather the whole spices and stir in the nutmeg, set aside.
-3. While meat is cooking, heat ghee (1/3 cup) in a heavy bottomed pan and add whole spices until they begin to crackle.
+3. While meat is cooking, heat ghee (1/3 cup) in a heavy-bottomed pan and add whole spices until they begin to crackle.
 4. Add garlic cloves and ginger slices.
 Saute until golden.
 5. Mix in the onions and fry until they are soft and translucent.
-At this point you can add the goat once it has finished cooking.
+At this point, you can add the goat once it has finished cooking.
 6. Add yogurt and salt and let it cook on high heat until the yogurt leaves water on the sides.
 7. Turn down the heat to medium-high and cover the pan.
 Allow mixture to simmer, about 3-5 minutes.
-8. Stir in the coriander powder, turmeric, kahmiri chili powder and mix well.
+8. Stir in the coriander powder, turmeric, Kashmiri chili powder, and mix well.
 9. Adjust to high heat again and fry until ghee escapes to the sides.
 Add ghee as needed while frying (up to 4 tbsp).
-10. Once the ghee seperates, check the salt and adjust if needed.
+10, Once the ghee separates, check the salt and adjust if needed.
 11. Allow mixture to cook on high, stirring regularly.
-Slowly the goat will thicken and turn deep brown in color.
+Slowly the goat will thicken and turn deep brown.
-12. Garnish with cilantro and fresh ginger slices.
-13. Serve with naan or rice.
+12. Garnish with cilantro and fresh ginger slices and serve with naan or rice.

 #### THE STORY BEHIND THE MEAL

 Before meeting Shariq, I (Tressa) had no experience with eating or making Desi food.
-In fact, if you asked me the difference between an Indian or a Thai Curry I couldn't have told you.
+If you asked me the difference between an Indian or a Thai Curry I couldn't have told you.
 I am incredibly honored to be able to study Desi cooking under my mother-in-law, who is a phenomenal cook.
-She cooks off script so you have to observe carefully as she buzzes through the kitchen or you miss it all.
+She cooks off-script so you have to observe as she buzzes through the kitchen or you miss it all.
 I am amazed by her ability to build upon flavors to create masterpiece after masterpiece.
-This recipe is inspired by her cooking, though I am sure hers would be even more tasty.
+This recipe is inspired by her cooking, though I am sure hers would be even tastier.